ikamaru/titanium-hms-env_preparation/README.md

 A Titanium Plugin to prepare the [HMS environment ](https://developer.huawei.com/consumer/en/codelab/HMSPreparation/index.html) in your Titanium project.

-This plugin is required to start using some HMS services such us [titanium-hms-push-kit](https://github.com/ikamaru/titanium-hms-push-kit) and [titanium-hms-map-kit](https://github.com/ikamaru/titanium-hms-map-kit)
+This plugin is required to start using some HMS services such as [titanium-hms-push-kit](https://github.com/ikamaru/titanium-hms-push-kit) and [titanium-hms-map-kit](https://github.com/ikamaru/titanium-hms-map-kit)

 ## Content